 By Christine Coe | Writer & Mother

-Not only is it delicious and have a great little kick to it but this curried pumpkin dip is quite versatile and very seasonal for this time of year.
+Not only is it delicious and has a great little kick to it but this curried pumpkin dip is quite versatile and very seasonal for this time of year.
 Plus, pumpkin is a great ingredient that gives you a rich creamy feel without being fatty.
 This vegetarian pumpkin curry is creamy, slightly sweet yet spicy – and goes great with the vegetable egg rolls if you want to keep the protein lighter for all that turkey you plan on eating or the chicken egg rolls.
 It even tastes yummy with some shrimp instead of cocktail sauce.
 Both make a delicious appetizer and a welcome change from the usual fanfare served at Thanksgiving time.
-And if you’re expecting a crowd, go with our Confucius brand, which are our frozen egg rolls that come in packs of 12.

 Curried Pumpkin Sauce